 I have nothing to be ashamed of.
 Nothing!
 I only do what I must to lead, any way I can.

 Forcing my jaws to unclench, I go off to see what band Cyran has assigned to me.
 Lufti, of course, at least till we can escort him to safety.
 Tanjin, who will not part from me on any terms.
-Rogan, as I promised Suleya, with the deep vertical lines around his mouth and the creases framing his eyes, his sad face held up high; and his son beside him, with that reckless curl of black hair on the lad’s brow making him look daring as he tries to stand up taller than he is.
-I hadn’t recognized Ambrette the night before, but there she stands, leaner than I remember, her weight-loss giving her once-round face a prematurely weathered look, and the dark roots showing in the part of her permed blonde hair; her expression, and the insolent way she leans against a boulder, toying with her gun, reminds me pangingly of Fatima.
+Rogan, as I promised Suleya, with the deep vertical lines around his mouth and the creases framing his eyes, his sad face held up high; and his son, Baruch, beside him, with that reckless curl of black hair on the lad’s brow making him look daring as he tries to stand up taller than he is.
+I hadn’t recognized Ambrette the night before, but there she stands, leaner than I remember, her weight-loss giving her once-round face a prematurely weathered look, and the dark roots showing in the part of her permed blonde hair; her expression, and the insolent way that she leans against a boulder, toying with her gun, reminds me pangingly of Fatima.
 And I’ll have the wry-smiling miner called Lefty, missing fingers from his right hand; he might have been tall for Mountainfolk, like me, if not for the stoop of shoulders shaped to the tunnels.
 Also a blonde-bearded, breathless-looking fellow, plainly not mountainfolk and out of his element, named Kassim; he has the hungry look of a farmer’s younger son, without inheritance.
 And finally a very thin, unusually tall Mountainfolk boy with the most charming smile in the world, surprisingly handsome, with thick, curly black hair and liquid black eyes, wide and bright.
 He calls himself Daba’oth, lately returned from the hospital of Koboros, all patched up and eager for a rematch.